Listen to this post!

 Nursery-grown bedding plants provide instant gratification, but the short time between purchase and planting is crucial to their survival.

-Pack them closely in your car to avoid damage and take them home right away so they don’t fry in your car during other errands.
+Pack them closely in your car to avoid damage and take them home right away, so they don’t fry in your car while you run other errands.

 Water nursery plants as soon as you get home, as often as necessary after that, and a few hours before planting to help their fragile roots survive the trauma of transplanting.

 Follow the guidelines on the seed packet or plant tag as closely as possible.
 An often overlooked factor is the amount of space to leave around each plant so they have room to grow.
 To cover a lot of ground quickly, choose spreading varieties like Superbells and climbing nasturtiums.

 Dig each plant’s hole twice as wide as the original pot, so the roots will have plenty of room to grow.
 To give them an even better head start, make a little trench around the inside of the hole so the roots will spread down and out.

 When planting transplants and nursery plants, always place them so that their crowns (where the plant meets the soil) are level with the soil in the bed.
 If the crown is above the soil level, the plant may dry out when soil washes away from the roots.
 If planted too low, soil will settle around the crown and rot the plant.

 Push the soil around the transplant and firmly tamp it in place with a trowel so no gaps are left between the roots.